pfndesign/php-awr-class/README.md

-# php-awr-class : advance arabic word and quran tajwid processor
+# php-awr-class : advance quran tajwid processor
 awr is an advance wordprocessor/rulemaking for the Arabic language especially used for apply/showing Quran tajwid rules in real-time online demo :